duncsully/nubbins/readme.md

 ### Preact signals

 Preact signal support is also provided with the `useNubbinSignal` hook.
-This allows you to read and set a reactive `.value` property, and also leverage Preact's optimizations when passing a signal directly into its templates.
+This allows you to read and, if not computed, set a reactive `.value` property, and also leverage Preact's optimizations when passing a signal directly into its templates.

 ```jsx
 import { countNubbin } from './countNubbin'